-2 In the past it always was good to prefix the revision with \number anyway, just to play safe, although there have for instance been times that PDFTEX had funny revision indicators that at some point ended up as letters due to the internal conversions.
+&lt;sup>2 In the past it always was good to prefix the revision with \number anyway, just to play safe, although there have for instance been times that PDFTEX had funny revision indicators that at some point ended up as letters due to the internal conversions.

-Contrary to other TEX engines, the output to the terminal is as-is so there is no escaping with ^^.
+^^.
 We operate in a UTF universe.
 Because we operate in a C universum, zero characters are special but because we also live in a UNICODE galaxy that is no real problem.